rohanreddy4321/TO-Do-list/README.md

 Set up the database:
 Make sure you have MongoDB installed and running.
 You can configure the connection string in the .env file.

-Start the application:

-sh
-Copy code
-npm start
-Open your browser and go to http://localhost:3000 to see the app in action!

-Conclusion
-I hope this To-Do List application helps you stay organized and on top of your tasks.
-If you have any questions or feedback, feel free to reach out.
-Happy task managing!# TO-Do-list